AviatrixSystems/Docs/HowTos/insane_mode_perf.rst

 1. MTU = 9000 Bytes
 =====================

-For Jumbo Frame Size of 9000 bytes, the test result is shown as below.
+For Jumbo Frame Size of 9000 bytes, the test result against different end-to-end latencies and TCP streams is shown as below.

 |insane_perf_jumbo|